abar494/wdcc-react-lab/spec/Session-01.md

 import mons from './pokemon.json';
 ```

 Now, within our `PokemonList` component, we'll render the supplied `list` as a bunch of `<li>`'s.
-We can do this using JavaScript arrays' `map()` funciton.
+We can do this using JavaScript arrays' `map()` function.
 This function will loop through all elements of an array, and return a new array based on the contents of the source array.
 React can render arrays of JSX components, if supplied in `{}`:

 ```jsx
 <div>{[<p>First item</p>, <p>Second item</p>]}</div>